kubernetes/kops/docs/cli/kops_delete.md

 ### Examples

 ```
-  # Create a cluster using a manifest file
+  # Delete a cluster using a manifest file
   kops delete -f my-cluster.yaml

   # Delete a cluster in AWS.